 Definition of the disease

 Human African trypanosomiasis, also known as sleeping sickness, is a vector-borne parasitic disease.
-It is caused by infection with protozoan parasites belonging to the genus Trypanosom.
-They are transmitted to humans by tsetse fly (Glossina genus) bites which have acquired their infection from human beings or from animals harbouring the human pathogenic parasites.
+It is caused by infection with protozoan parasites belonging to the genus Trypanosoma.
+They are transmitted to humans by tsetse fly (Glossina genus) bites which have acquired their infection from human beings or from animals harbouring human pathogenic parasites.

 Tsetse flies are found just in sub-Saharan Africa though only certain species transmit the disease.
-For reasons that are so far unexplained, there are many regions where tsetse flies are found, but sleeping sickness is not.
+For reasons that are so far unexplained, in many regions where tsetse flies are found, sleeping sickness is not.
 Rural populations living in regions where transmission occurs and which depend on agriculture, fishing, animal husbandry or hunting are the most exposed to the tsetse fly and therefore to the disease.
 The disease develops in areas ranging from a single village to an entire region.
 Within an infected area, the intensity of the disease can vary from one village to the next.

 Forms of human African trypanosomiasis

-Other parasite species and sub-species of the Trypanosoma genus are pathogenic to animals and cause animal trypanosomiasis in wild and domestic animal species.
-In cattle the disease is called Nagana, a Zulu word meaning "to be depressed".
+Other parasite species and sub-species of the Trypanosoma genus are pathogenic to animals and cause animal trypanosomiasis in wild and domestic animals.
+In cattle the disease is called Nagana.
+Trypanosomiasis in domestic animals, particularly in cattle, is a major obstacle to the economic development of affected rural areas.

-Animals can host the human pathogen parasites, especially T.b. rhodesiense; thus domestic and wild animals are an important parasite reservoir.
-Animals can also be infected with T.b. gambiense and act as a reservoir.
-However the precise epidemiological role of this reservoir is not yet well known.
-The disease in domestic animals, particularly cattle, is a major obstacle to the economic development of affected rural areas.
+Animals can host the human pathogen parasites, especially T.b. rhodesiense, of which domestic and wild animals are an important reservoir.
+Animals can also be infected with T.b. gambiense and act as a reservoir to a lesser extent.
+However the precise epidemiological role of the animal reservoir in the gambiense form of the disease is not yet well known.

 Major human epidemics